RohitMalwal/RohitMalwal/README.md

 ---

 ## 🌟 About Me
 - 🔧 **Full Stack Development:** Skilled in both frontend and backend technologies.
+Mainly focus on backend in AL/ML.
 - 📖 **Currently Learning:** Expanding my expertise in programming to master advanced concepts.
 - 🌱 **Self-Taught Journey:** Continuously exploring new tools and frameworks to stay ahead.